Moving From the UK to Estonia

 Tallinn

-In case you’re moving from the UK to Estonia, there’s a decent possibility that Tallinn is among one of the best places to choose from for your new home.
+If you’re moving from the UK to Estonia, there’s a decent possibility that Tallinn will be among your top choices for your new home.
 It’s the biggest city in the country, and tons of organizations and universities are based there.

 Tartu